 The following documents are generally required when applying for a LAP:

-- Photographs: Recent passport-sized photographs4.
+- Photographs: Recent passport-sized photographs

 Application Process